-Assessme Reference ent Compliance Indicators e # In Compliance Yes No Action By What Date N. 1 A competitive bid has been conducted and is on file.
-N. 1 N. 2 A written contract with the caterer is on file.
+Assessme Reference ent Compliance Indicators e # In ( Compliance Yes No Action By W /hat e N. 1 A competitive bid has been conducted and is on file.
+N. 1 N. 2 A competitive bid has been conducted and is on file.
+A written contract with the caterer is on file.
 The contract meets state and federal regulations.